tomash/blog-backend/NOTES.md

 * Rails errors are send in json consumable by `ActiveModelAdapter` yay!
 You can access them with `model.errors.attributeName`.

 * `Ember.computed` is great.
-I use for everything, which makes my templates simple.
+Use it for everything, which makes templates simple.

 * Components should be concerned only with UI and handling/sending actions. `model.destroyRecord()` in component is a nono!

 * Use bootstrap, it makes working with an app much pleasant than user agent styles :-). `ember-cli-bootstrap-sass` was not working for me in 2.0.
-I just installed `ember-cli-sass` via npm and `bootstrap-sass via bower, and then added path to sass files in `ember-cli-build.js`.
+I've just installed `ember-cli-sass` via npm and `bootstrap-sass` via bower, and then added path to sass files in `ember-cli-build.js`.
 Then it is only one `@import "bootstrap"` away.

 * You can give class to components with `class` property of course ;)